 Council like many organisations is unable to fill a key number of positions.
 This is resulting in a reliance on contractors and consultants.
-This further places pressure on council's financial position as the cost of contractors and consultants, is typically higher than wage based employees.
+This places further pressure on council's financial position as the cost of contractors and consultants, is typically higher than wage based employees, in some cases almost 50% higher.